argonne-lcf/balsam/README.md

 - Multi-user workflow management: collaborators on the same project can add tasks and submit launcher jobs using the same database

-The Python API A variety of scenarios beyond the independent bag-of-tasks are possible with Balsam:
+The Balsam API enables a variety of scenarios beyond the independent bag-of-tasks:
-- Task dependencies forming DAGs
+- Add task dependencies to form DAGs
-- Dynamic workflows: some tasks spawn or kill others mid-execution
+- Program dynamic workflows: some tasks spawn or kill other tasks at runtime
-- Remotely submit workflows and track their progress
+- Remotely submit workflows, track their progress, and coordinate data movement tasks

 ## **Read the Balsam Documentation online at** [balsam.readthedocs.io](https://balsam.readthedocs.io/en/latest/)!